kolbykskk/blocmetrics/README.md

 * Register an application with Metrics for tracking
 * Associate events with registered applications
 * Receive incoming events in an API controller
-* Use javascript to capture client-side events in an application
+* Capture client-side events in an external application
 * View a graph of events for each registered application

 ## Technologies
 **CORS** to allow cross-site HTTP requests for the API & **XMLHttpRequest** to make the requests from external applications